proofzero/rollupid/docs/3id/faq/index.md

 ## What is a "core"?

 "Cores" are a [fundamental concept](../overview/index.md#cores) in 3ID.
 Cores are graph nodes that represent people or applications.
 They are used to organize decentralized services.
+Cores are an important internal technical abstraction so you may see chat messages, code, or documentation that referrs to them.

 ## FAQ